32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Wheel

 The wheel is a rotating part that establishes the vital connection between the vehicle and the road.
-Due to the tire vehicle can run on the road and provide a better ride experience.
+Due to the tire, the vehicle can run on the road and provide a better ride experience.
 The car wheel consists of the rim, tire, spokes, valve, stem, beads, center bore, and hub.

 Car Wheel Parts, Names & Diagram